Botswana Self Drive Itinerary: A Safari to Remember

 On your Botswana road trip, include a stopover and visit to Maun, the gateway to the Okavango Delta.

-We’d recommend you try at least one tour during your self-drive through Botswana.
-It’s a nice break from all that driving and good to experience something a little different.
+We recommend you try at least one tour during your self-drive through Botswana.
+It’s a nice break from all that driving and a good way to experience something a little different.

 There are also various connecting flights into Maun – so you may even wish to start your trip from here.